The theoretical proof of the constancy of the speed of light can be obtained by a sequence of derivations.

 The experiment with Michelson’s interferometer had indeed shown that the speed of light is always constant in a vacuum, regardless of the state of rest or motion of the light source.

-Hence, the need to give the natural phenomenon of the constancy of the speed of light the attribute of a fundamental postulate of the laws of physics was recognized.
+It was therefore recognised that the natural phenomenon of the constancy of the speed of light had to be given the attribute of a fundamental postulate of the laws of physics.

-On the other hand, it was believed that this postulate was not compatible with Newtonian laws.
+On the other hand, it was believed that this postulate was incompatible with Newton’s laws.

-Rather, scientists became convinced of the need to come up with a new physical theory.
+Instead, scientists became convinced of the need to develop a new physical theory.

-Therefore, the birth of the theory of relativity is closely linked to the supposed incompatibility of Newtonian mechanics with the natural phenomenon of the constancy of the speed of light.
+The birth of the theory of relativity is therefore closely linked to the alleged incompatibility of Newtonian mechanics with the natural phenomenon of the constancy of the speed of light.

 From classical physics to the constancy of the speed of light

-However, on the basis of the results achieved in this treatise (see here), we possess the premises to prove the constancy of the speed of light for any relative speed between source and observer in a purely theoretical way.
+However, on the basis of the results achieved in this paper (see here), we have the premises to prove the constancy of the speed of light for any relative speed between source and observer in a purely theoretical way.

 In fact, we can prove the constancy of the speed of light with the relativistic velocity addition formula.

-Before carrying out the proof, we want to briefly summarize backwards the sequence of proofs that led to the velocity addition formula:
+Before we carry out the demonstration, let us summarise backwards the proofs that led to the velocity addition formula:

-• In the fifth chapter, we have, on the other hand, demonstrated that the relation (5.4) is, in turn, a direct consequence of Newton‘s Second Law of Motion and of the mass-energy equivalence principle.
+- In the fifth chapter, however, we showed that relation (5.4) is a direct consequence of Newton‘s Second Law of Motion and of the mass-energy equivalence.

-• The mass-energy equivalence principle was obtained in the third and fourth chapters with the sole use of classical physics.
+- The mass-energy equivalence principle was obtained in the third and fourth chapters using only classical physics.

-The conclusion of this argumentation is that the proof of the relativistic addition formula of velocities can be carried out starting from classical physics and without using the postulate of the constancy of the speed of light.
+The conclusion of this argumentation is that the proof of the relativistic addition formula of velocities can be done starting from classical physics and without using the postulate of the constancy of the speed of light.

 A theoretical proof

-Thus, the velocity addition formula theoretically proves the principle of the constancy of the speed of light among all inertial frames of reference.
+The velocity addition formula thus provides a theoretical proof of the constancy of the speed of light in all inertial frames of reference.

-To this end, we consider a light source moving with respect to an observer.
-The latter, wanting to calculate the relative speed of light vl, can use the expression (10.6):
+To this end, let us consider a source of light moving with respect to an observer.
+If the observer wishes to calculate the relative speed of light vl, he can use the expression (10.6):

-This means that the speed of light is the same for every inertial frame, regardless of its velocity.
+This means that the speed of light is the same for any inertial frame, regardless of its velocity.

-The constancy of the speed of light can be demonstrated in a theoretical way, that is, even without the use of experiments, but in confirmation of these.
+The constancy of the speed of light can be proved theoretically.
+That is, even without the use of experiments, but by confirming them.

 ______________